gyakkun/simoun/README.md

 # Simoun

-An environment test script written in bash-style shell.
+An environment test script written for bash-style shell.

 ------------------